-JS: Browser Window Object
+JS DOM: Browser Window Object

 - Browser's window object.
-This is the
+Represented by keyword

 window